 The next step is to visit the properties managed by the companies you are seriously considering.
 Are they well-kept and free of trash and debris?
 Are there obvious repairs or maintenance issues?
 You can even speak to some of the tenants who live at the properties and ask about the company.
 Some topics to investigate are whether tenants feel their complaints are handled in a timely manner, how long it takes for repairs and maintenance to be addressed, and whether they are planning to renew their lease.

 Once the companies on your list have passed the initial hurdles above and you’ve received satisfying references, it’s time to meet with representatives and get more detailed data.
 You should interview several people and ask plenty of questions.
 Gauge not only the information provided in the answers, but also how comfortable the representative is.
 If they are defensive rather than receptive to your questions, that is a red flag.

 In general, you want to find out about the company’s past experience, fee structures, and available services.
 Ask where they advertise vacancies and the average length of time it takes for them to place tenants.
 Review the manager’s tenant lease agreement, make sure tenant responsibilities are clearly outlined, and look for the security deposit fees and rental rates.
 Ask how they came up with those amounts and get comparables for the local real estate market.
 You should also find out how many properties the company manages and how many hours per week they’ll dedicate to yours.
+Make sure that you have a good idea of how you can manage your relationship with the property manager if you think they are a good fit.
 To further aid you during interviews, here is a downloadable guide of questions to ask while evaluating property management companies.

 Who You Hire to Manage Your Property Matters